acend/container-basics-training/content/en/docs/02.0/_index.en.md

 ## Additional lab: getting familiar with the Docker docs

 Browse <https://docs.docker.com> and get familiar with the docs and the references.
-In this techlab we're using Docker CE so this is the docs section you might want to check out as well.
+In this training we're using Docker CE so this is the docs section you might want to check out as well.

 > Question: Is there only a "hello world" Docker image?